shaysugg/Notes/iOS-study/RW Combine/Basic Defenitions.md

 A publisher can emit zero or more values but only one completion event, which can either be a **normal completion** event or an **error**.
 Once a publisher emits a completion event, it’s finished and can no longer emit any more events.
 ## Subscriber
 Subscriber is a **protocol** that defines the requirements for a type to be able to receive input from a publisher.
-**A publisher only emits an event when there’s at least one subscriber.**
-The `sink` operator will continue to receive as many values as the publisher emits.
+==A publisher only emits an event when there’s at least one subscriber.== The `sink` operator will continue to receive as many values as the publisher emits.
 (This is known as unlimited demand)
 ## Cancellable
 Subscriptions return an instance of AnyCancellable as a cancellation token, which makes it possible to cancel the subscription when you’re done with it.